-\begin{equation}

-\begin{split}

-\label{eq:utility_fit}

-\text{Utility (J)} &=\frac{\alpha - e}{T} \\

-\text{where } e &= a_{1}(T_{rx}+T)+\frac{a_2 m^{a_3}}{T^{(a_4-1)}}\\

-\alpha &= \alpha P(\alpha|T,m)\\

-J &= \frac{\alpha P(\alpha|T,m)-\left(a_{1}(T_{rx}+T)+\frac{a_2 m^{a_3}}{T^{(a_4-1)}}\right)}{T_{rx}+T}

-\end{split}

-\end{equation}

-We optimize this utility model by finding the $\alpha$ value that minimizes the sum of squared error between predicted movement duration and the average movement duration from the experiment two.
-This was done with the function optimize in R and a custom written error function.

-\begin{figure}

-\centering

-\includegraphics[width=\textwidth,keepaspectratio]{p_alpha_plot_cont.pdf}

-\caption{Probability of success of a reach given movement duration and mass.
-The solid lines represent the probability for experiment 1, the dashed lines represent the probability from experiment 1a.}

-\label{fig:p_alpha}

-\end{figure}
+We fit multiple utility models to each experiment.
+We estimate the utility using gross metabolic cost, net metabolic cost, and sum of torque squared for experiment 2a, 2b, and 2c.
+Sum of squared errors are computed for each of the above utility models between predicted duration and duration seen in the experiment.

 Statistical Tests

+Kinematic data was exported to R (v 1.2.5001) for statistical analysis.
+Linear mixed effects models were computed using the lme4 and multcomp package, and the functions used were lmer and cftest.
 To analyze the effect of mass on the kinematic variables we used linear mixed effects models.
-For all linear mixed effects models, the effective mass of the arm is estimated for each individual subject.
+The effective mass used in the linear mixed effects models is the average effective mass for a human of 63.77 kg and 173.91cm tall with the added masses.

-For experiment one, we tested a model with no between subject variables, and added mass and movement duration as within subject variables.
-We tested gross metabolic power, net metabolic power, endpoint error, endpoint angle variance, radial endpoint variance, and reaction time.
-Some variables were log transformed to linearize the data for use in the linear mixed effects model.
-The outcome variables that were log transformed were metabolic power, the angle which subjects missed the target by (and variance), and subjects radial endpoint (and variance).
+For experiment one, we tested a model with no between-subject variables and added mass and movement duration as within-subject variables.
+We tested gross metabolic power, endpoint error, endpoint angle variance, radial endpoint variance, and reaction time as dependent variables.
+Some variables were log-transformed to linearize the data for use in the linear mixed effects model.
+The outcome variables that were log transformed were metabolic power, the angle which subjects missed the target by (and variance), and subjects’ radial endpoint (and variance).

-Lme4 formula: logOutcome~logMovementDuration+EffectiveMass+1Subject
+Lme4 log formula: logOutcome~logMovementDuration+EffectiveMass+1Subject

+Lme4 non-log formula: Outcome~MovementDuration+EffectiveMass+1Subject

 For experiment two we tested main effects of target, mass, and movement duration.
 Movement duration and velocity metrics only tested for main effects of mass and target.